Africa's stunning growth doesn't come cheap

 "No one is getting anything for a reasonable price any more, you are paying for a future opportunity a significant premium.
 Anything that would become available would be aggressively priced and one would have to take a view if it's worth it," he said.

-Diageo coughed up a frothy $225 million for an Ethiopian state brewery last year, months after Heineken (HEIN.AS) paid $163 million for two other beer makers there.
+Diageo coughed up a frothy $225 million (140 million pounds) for an Ethiopian state brewery last year, months after Heineken paid $163 million (101 million pounds) for two other beer makers there.

 Private equity firms need to avoid auctions to keep a lid on valuations, according Alex-Handra Aime, a director at Africa-focused Emerging Capital Partners.